 |iTunes Match ($24.99/yr.)||2.08|

 My monthly recurring expenditures total roughly $4k, and this is before food and gas!
 My food bill has averaged $1,100/month and gas has averaged about $230/mo.
-So all in, that’s almost $5,300 in monthly spending!
+So all in, that’s almost $5,300 in weekly spending!
 That’s just ridiculous, and this has to be cut down.
 Again, these are mostly recurring expenses, so they don’t include all the one time spending we’ve been doing as new homeowners.
 My hope is that we’re squared away on that front for now, and will be able to significantly reduce our home related outlays from now on.

 But anyway, I made the first step in spending control by cutting our AT&T Uverse subscription, and signed up for Charter Internet only for roughly $40/month.
 I think we can get by on Netflix for a while, considering we rarely watch TV anyway.
 This will save $100+ give or take.
 Ok, that’s a start, but it’s still a far cry from where I need to be.